taatuut/cleanpulse/README.md

-# clean clean, always clean
+# Clean, clean, always clean
 "Real-time insights for spotless performance".
-An application that focuses on reporting the cleaning activities of machines in a factory, including details such as the last cleaning time, duration, water usage, and energy usage.
-Relevant for CPG industry, like beer breweries and coffee-roasting factories.
+An application that focuses on reporting about industrial cleaning activities of machines in a factory, including details such as the last cleaning time, duration, water usage, and energy usage.
+Relevant for the food and beverage industry, like breweries, coffee-roasting factories.

-## what we are aiming for
+## Purpose
 Real-time information into a high-tech industrial control room with multiple digital dashboards showing live data feeds.
 One dashboard highlights real-time cleaning activities of robotic and automated machines in a brewery and factory.
 Screens display animated timelines, sensor graphs, heatmaps of machine cleanliness, and event logs.
 Overlaid holographic UI elements show Solace PubSub+ messaging icons, AI analytics charts, and alerts.
 In the background, factory floors and brewing tanks are visible through glass walls, with autonomous cleaning robots in action.
 "Powered by CleanPulse AI".

-## context of the demo
+## Context
+This demo is about real-time AI manufacturing support in the food and beverage consumer goods industry.
+It is developed on macOS using Python (3.10.6+) and Colima.
+Some terminal commands need to be adjusted to run on Linux or Windows.

 Components:
 1. Solace Event Broker: To facilitate real-time event streaming and message routing.
 2. Solace Micro Integration Component: For integrating energy consumption from machines and processing events.